-In the beginning of Season 2, when Dustin and Lucas are talking to Max about how she's from California and that she likes skateboards.
-They make a joke and throw around the word "tubular".
-This joke also appeared in the 1993 film Hocus Pocus when the bullies are messing with a character also named Max.
+In the beginning of Season 2, when Dustin (Gaten Matarazzo) and Lucas (Caleb McLaughlin) are talking to Max (Sadie Sink) about how she's from California and that she likes skateboards, they make a joke and throw around the word "tubular".
+This joke also appeared in the 1993 film Hocus Pocus (1993) when the bullies are messing with a character also named Max.
 They are discussing his recent move from California and call it "tubular".

 Roane County, Etowah, and Jonesborough are real places in east Tennessee as is the labs in Oak Ridge, TN, where they developed the Uranium for the Manhattan Project.

-Holly Wheeler's moments on-screen were unscripted.
-When she slouches at the dinner table and in another scene replies, "Yes!" were ad-libbed.
+Holly Wheeler's (Tinsley Price) moments on-screen were unscripted.
+Moments when she slouches at the dinner table and in another scene replies, "Yes!" were ad-libbed.

 Even though the original score is electronic and very Tangerine Dream influenced, actual Tangerine Dream track excerpts can be heard over some scenes.
 At least one track from their album Green Desert was used in the pool scene at the party in series one.

-In an interview, The Duffer Brothers admitted that they were inspired by anime Elfen Lied (2004), which was inspired by another classic anime Akira (1988)
+In an interview, The Duffer Brothers (Matt Duffer & Ross Duffer) admitted that they were inspired by anime Elfen Lied (2004), which was inspired by another classic anime Akira (1988)

 Millie Bobby Brown (who plays Eleven) was eleven years old during casting and filming.